Gastroesophageal Reflux Disease (GERD) in Newborns

 Reflux is treated if the baby:

-Propping the baby up after feeding.
+- Propping the baby up after feeding.
 For 30 minutes after feeding, the baby is positioned with the head higher than the stomach.
-In most cases, the baby is laid prone (on the stomach).
-NOTE: It is okay to lay the baby prone in the NICU because the baby is being monitored.
-But this may not be the best position after the baby goes home.
-Unless told otherwise, once home you should put the baby to bed on his back or side to help prevent SIDS (sudden infant death syndrome).
+In the hospital, the baby may be put on his or her stomach (prone).
+Note: It is OK to lay the baby prone in the NICU because the baby is being monitored.
+Unless told otherwise, once at home, you should put the baby to bed on his or her back or side to help prevent SIDS (sudden infant death syndrome).

-Medications.
-This may include medications to decrease the acidity of the stomach.
+- Medicins.
+This may include medicines to decrease the acidity of the stomach.
 This keeps the stomach acids from damaging the esophagus.
-Other medications may be used to speed up digestion, so food passes out of the stomach quicker.
+Other medicines may be used to speed up digestion, so food passes out of the stomach quicker.

-Surgery.
-In severe cases, a surgery called fundoplication may be performed.
-This creates an artificial valve at the top of the stomach.
-Part of the stomach is wrapped around the esophagus and secured with sutures.
+- Surgery.
+In severe cases, a surgery called a Nissen fundoplication may be done.
+The surgery makes the valve at the top of the stomach stronger.
+It does this by wrapping part of the stomach around the esophagus.
 When the stomach is relaxed and empty, food can pass through.
 When the stomach is full, pressure closes the valve.

 In most cases, reflux gets better over time and causes no long-term problems.